These Esoteric Texts Could Unlock Hidden Powers

 The Red Dragon’s function is for necromancy and summoning demons.
 Of course, since it deals with black magic, it was adopted by practitioners of voodoo, particularly in Haiti, where it is referred to as Le Véritable Dragon Rouge.
 It contains instructions to summon Lucifer, to make a deal with the devil.
 It is rumored to be fire-resistant.

 The book is split into two segments with the first half, called the Sanctum Regnum, containing conjurations, invocations, and the tools needed to put a demon to work for you.
 The second book, called Secrets, instructs you how to make a pact with said demon without the aforementioned tools, however it comes with a greater risk – this is a demon you’re dealing with after all!

 These books are said to have been written by Moses himself.
 Contrary to the black magic of the Red Dragon, the sixth and seventh book provide instructions for creating miracles, like those performed in the Bible.
 It contains “seals,” or magical drawings with incantations for contacting the dead and biblical figures.

 These books originated in the 18th century in Europe having roots in the Kabbalah.
 They quickly spread from Germany to North America thanks to the Pennsylvania Dutch.
 From there it’s influence became widespread in African American culture, creating the foundation of Rastafarianism and the basis of Hoodoo in the American South.
 Hoodoo is an African folk spirituality similar to voodoo, that was brought over during the slave trade from areas of western Africa and was used for conjuring spells, spiritual hypnosis and paranormal contact.

-The power of the grimoires has its roots all over the world and in many disparate cultures.
-The extent of its power and allure continues to be shrouded in mystery, especially those that have yet to be deciphered.
+The powers of grimoires are rooted all over the world in many disparate cultures.
+The extent of this power continues to be shrouded in mystery, especially for those that have yet to be deciphered.